Oat Bran (Beta-Glucan)

 Reduces post-meal blood sugar spikes

 Oat beta-glucan reduces post-meal glucose response by 20-50% when consumed with carbohydrate-containing meals.
 Effect is dose-dependent and useful for diabetes management — both Diabetes Canada and the American Diabetes Association support oat beta-glucan inclusion in diabetic diets.
 Long-term HbA1c effects are modest but real.
-Most beneficial when consumed WITH carbohydrate meals, not between them.
+Most beneficial when consumed with carbohydrate meals, not between them.

 Satiety and modest weight management